bellos1203/STPN/README.md

 Overview
 --------

-This repository contains a reproduced code for the paper [__"Weakly Supervised Action Localization by Sparse Temporal Pooling Network"__](https://arxiv.org/abs/1712.05080) by Phuc Nguyen, Ting Liu, Gautam Prasad and Bohyung Han, __CVPR 2018__.
+This repository contains a reproduced code for the paper [__"Weakly Supervised Action Localization by Sparse Temporal Pooling Network"__](https://arxiv.org/abs/1712.05080) by Phuc Nguyen, Ting Liu, Gautam Prasad, and Bohyung Han, __CVPR 2018__.

 Please note that this is **not** an official repo.